-Previously I shared a post on Grief Styles but here I want to share a post on Grief Types.
+Previously I shared a post on Styles of Grief but here I want to share a post on Types of Grief.
 I’m taking my lead from several sources that have referenced multiple types of grief.
 So I am going to yield to their wisdom, and am going to use the terms used by Liz Kelly, a licensed social worker in Washington D.C. who specializes in grief.

 Here, I just want to share the same 16 types of grief identified by Kelly but put the definitions of each in my own words so it can remain here as a source of application for spiritual care support.